splintered-reality/py_trees/README.md

 ## What's New?

+* [2026-06-27] Modernized project infrastructure with `uv`, added support for Python 3.14.
 * [2026-05-19] Typed input/output ports for behaviours, with XML parser support.
 * [2025-11-13] New `ForEach` decorator.
 * [2025-11-13] New `CompareBlackboardVariables` behaviour, with comparison expressions that allow callables.